pyOpenSci/pyopensci.github.io/_posts/2024-06-05-friends-dont-let-friends-package-alone-pyconus-24.md

 didn't belong, that I wasn't technical enough to build pyOpenSci—has always been my reality.
 As a trained Landscape Architect, I spent most of my college and early graduate years practicing perfect lettering, using markers, fancy pens and colored pencils  to bring creative landscape visions to life.
+I think moved on to get an advanced degree in ecology.

+I remember vividly almost crying when I tried to read and understand my first scientific paper.

+...talk about jargon and technical terms!

-Now, as a Pythonista, coder, data scientist, and tech geek, I’m very aware of how much more others know than I do about lots of different topics—including packaging.
+Now, I consider myself a Pythonista, coder, data scientist, and tech geek.
+I've bounced around across different data science languages.

+AND, I’m very aware of how much more others know than I do about lots of different topics—including packaging.

 I wasn’t sure what it would be like to be on that big pyCon US presentation stage, in that big room full of chairs.
 Would they be empty?
 Luckily, I was able to focus on my friends sitting in the front rows.